webbertakken/K8sSymfonyReact/README.md

 ```

 ## Test
-Test your application
+Test your application:
 ```bash
 yarn test
 ```

 ## Build
-Build your application for production
+Build your application for production:
 ```bash
 yarn build
 ```

 ## Push
+Push the build to your container registry:
 ```bash
 yarn push
 ```